svewap/nnrestapi/Documentation/Requests/Requests/20_Custom.rst

 Defining custom URL paths to your TYPO3 Restful Api
 ------------

-In certain cases you might want to define a custom routing instead of using the :ref:`routing_standard`
+In certain cases, you might want to define a custom routing instead of using the :ref:`routing_standard`

 This can be accomplished using this annotation: